yegor256/blog/_drafts/_threads.md

 Front.run!
 {% endhighlight %}

 It's a simple web server.
-It does work - try to run it like this (you will need Ruby 2.3+ installed):
+It does work---try to run it like this (you will need Ruby 2.3+ installed):

 {% highlight ruby %}